vorcigernix/engineeringroles/developers/level1.md

 * Reach goals specified in education plan and successfully present them on team level

 ### Red flags
-* Often asks for guidance
+* Often asks for guidance when solution can be found easily
-* Stories return from QA more than once
+* Stories are delivered without test coverage and as a result are returned from QA repeatedly
 * Does not participate in team meetings

 ### Practical Examples